 - Faber-Castell Pencil Erasers 2 Pack

 I’m starting to see colorists using various mixed media supplies to do special effects on their backgrounds and one of the things is the use of stencils.
 Usually using a repetitive type stencil gives you the best results since you want the background to be just that, a backdrop to your beautiful colored-in picture.
-Martha Stewart has an entire line of stencils suitable for backgrounds, you could use the soft look of pastels using a q-tip type of applicator or lay down a smooth chalk background and go back in with the simple stencils using a more precise method with your colored pencils.
+Tim Holtz has a huge selection of background stencils & I use them In most of my creative projects., you could use the soft look of pastels using a q-tip type of applicator or lay down a smooth chalk background and go back in with the simple stencils using a more precise method with your colored pencils.

 Experimenting is always fun!

 I think this snowflake stencil would look fabulous in Johanna’s Christmas book or any of my top 25 Christmas Coloring Books.
-Little Circles seem to be a new trend for backgrounds, I really like the look of these fractured circles by Ranger since I never like anything to look too perfect.
+Little Circles seem to be a new trend for backgrounds, I really like the look of these Cell Theory by Crafters Workshop since I never like anything to look too perfect.
 If you don’t like the look of your own lettering or handwriting, these word stencils look fun.
-This Folk Art Moroccan Tile would make a fantastic background as well as Tim Holtz flowered flourish stencils, this flower lace stencil or this layered lace stencil, but my favorite by far are these distressed looking Burlap and Bubbles stencils from Tim Holtz.
+This Folk Art Moroccan Tile would make a fantastic background, as well as Tim Holtz, flowered flourish stencils, (I use this one all the time in my art journal) this flower lace stencil or this layered lace stencil, but my favorite by far are these distressed looking Burlap and Bubbles stencils from Tim Holtz.

 Backgrounds using Markers or Gel Pens